Symbol: a hare

 Another modern icon is the Easter Bunny.
 In fact the hare is the totem animal of this spring festival, linked with fertility and also the act of reproduction itself.
 Watching a group of hares in a field at this time of year can be an enlightening experience!
 And boxing hares, thought by many to be two males fighting over a female, are in fact the female interacting with the male.

 The hare has also long been associated with witchcraft, and in folklore it was said that witches could transform themselves into hares.
-Hares are magical creatures, known to be moongazy, and are renowned as animals of transformation.
+Hares are magical creatures, known to be moongazy, and are renowned as shape-shifters, or animals of transformation.
 A close encounter with a hare is said to be an indication that some kind of personal transformation will take place soon.
 There are also traditional tales of the hare laying eggs in a nest at this time of year.
 This may derive from the fact that the skylark lays eggs in a nest on the ground in the same kind of habitat where the hare builds her own nest (a form) for raising her leverets.

-Anyone interested in hares and the mythology and folklore surrounding them should take a look at a lovely book by Karen Cater of Hedingham Fair, entitled "Spirit of the Hare" - it's a beautiful publication with a great deal of information about hares.
+Anyone interested in hares, and the mythology and folklore surrounding them, should take a look at a lovely book by Karen Cater of Hedingham Fair, entitled “Spirit of the Hare” – it’s a beautiful publication with a great deal of information about hares.

-At Stonewylde, the standing stones in the Stone Circle are decorated with “a carousel of hares”, and also a beautiful pattern of spring flowers: violets, primroses and celandine.
+At Stonewylde, the standing stones in the Stone Circle are decorated with a carousel of hares, and also a beautiful pattern of spring flowers: violets, primroses and celandine.
 The great stone behind the Altar Stone is decorated with a painting of Eostre, depicted as a beautiful young woman with flowers in her hair, stars around her head, a hare by her side and an egg in each upturned hand.
-The children make masks (hares, chicks, lambs) and perform a dance and drama which symbolises the potency of new life growing as the weather becomes warmer and the days longer.
+The children make masks (hares, chicks, lambs) and perform a dance and drama which symbolises the potency of new life growing, as the weather becomes warmer and the days longer.
 Eggs are blown and decorated, hidden in the grass and hedgerows around the Village Green and riverbank.
 The children go on an Egg Hunt and bring their finds back to the Barn where the lovely eggs are put on display and the children rewarded with cinnamon buns.
-The Spring Equinox heralds the real start of the growing season at Stonewylde when the agricultural work really begins.
+The Spring Equinox heralds the real start of the growing season at Stonewylde, when the agricultural work really begins.